-As your family dentist in West Linn, our team at Dugger Dentistry is always looking for the latest breakthroughs in dental care that promises to improve the future of patient care.
+As your family dentist in West Linn, OR, our team at Dugger Dentistry is always looking for the latest breakthroughs in dental care that promises to improve the future of patient care.
 The field of dentistry has come a long way over the last 75 years, and future breakthroughs offer the promise of everything from teeth that repair themselves to the possibility of one-day having the ability for dentists to actually regrow teeth.

 One area researchers constantly look towards to find inspiration and the ability to improve our oral health is nature.
 This was recently true for a group of South Korean researchers that examined the ethanol extracts produced from the fruit of the Terminalia chebula tree, more commonly known as the Indian walnut.
 Researchers believe that this extract may offer an effective way to prevent the development of oral inflammation and bone resorption, reports the results of a new study.